Toby Buck is a writer and editor working at the intersection of place and ideas.

 Emma Kneale, Landfall Journal Editor

 ‘Brash, unapologetic and completely confident writing.
-It takes a series of risks, almost sinks itself, and somehow gets away with it.
-I kept returning to it.’
+It takes a series of risks, almost sinks itself,

 Charlotte Grimshaw, Mansfield Award Judge